JT8D-17/MaryTTS-Manager-for-X-Plane/README.md

 It was developed for use with the _SimpleATC_ module of [X-ATC-Chatter](https://www.stickandrudderstudios.com/x-atc-chatter-project/) in close cooperation with [Stick and Rudder studios](https://www.stickandrudderstudios.com/) to provide multiple pilot and controller voices for Linux users.

 MaryTTS is a Java application and therefore requires a Java runtime environment (JRE) on the system.
-Since the capabilities and compaitibility of available JREs vary greatly and would lead to compatibility issues with MaryTTS, a local JRE installation for use by the MaryTTS server is provided by in the MTTSM package by a binary from [AdoptOpenJDK](https://adoptopenjdk.net/).
+Since the capabilities and compaitibility of available JREs vary greatly and would lead to compatibility issues with MaryTTS, a local JRE installation for use by the MaryTTS server is provided by in the MTTSM package by a binary from [Adoptium](https://https://adoptium.net/).

+For normalizing volume levels, MaryTTS Manager ships with a standalone FFmpeg binary obtained from [BtbN/FFmpeg-Builds](https://github.com/BtbN/FFmpeg-Builds/releases).

 &nbsp;